raspberrypilearning/hamster-party-cam/worksheet.md

 ## Step 2: Create a Python program to take pictures of the hamsters

-With a Pi camera connected and a trigger switched all set up with the Pibrella board, you can now write a program in Python to detect movement and take a picture.
+With a Pi camera connected and a trigger switch all set up with the Pibrella board, you can now write a program in Python to detect movement and take a picture.

 ### Activity checklist: